tranvanh/Gesture-classification/README.md

 The user is on startup asked to enter gesture type, must be a numeric value.
 Samples are saved to `<dataset directory>/<gesture type>/<index>.txt`.
 The index value begins from 0, but can be changed in application using `reinit <gesture type> <index>` command.
 Call `help` command to get the list of available commands.

-If you receive error `Opening a file`, try disabling antivirus
+If you receive `Error opening a file`, try disabling antivirus
 #### Available functionalities
 * help - *list of commands*
 * close - *close application*